Revision Total Knee Replacement

 Foot and ankle movement also is encouraged immediately following surgery to increase blood flow in your leg muscles to help prevent leg swelling and blood clots.

 One of the most serious complications facing patients who undergo revision surgery is infection.
 Although infection occurs in only a small percentage of patients, it can prolong or limit full recovery.
-To prevent infection, you will be given antibiotics both before and after surgery.
+To prevent infection, you will be given antibiotics before and, in some cases, after surgery.
 The risk of infection is slightly higher after revision surgery than after primary total knee replacement.

 Your Recovery at Home